Password-authenticated key agreement

 In cryptography, a password-authenticated key agreement (PAK) method is an interactive method for two or more parties to establish cryptographic keys based on one or more parties' knowledge of a password.

 An important property is that an eavesdropper or man-in-the-middle cannot obtain enough information to be able to brute-force guess a password without further interactions with the parties for each (few) guesses.
-This means that strong security can be obtained using weak passwords.
+This means that a stronger security can be obtained using weak passwords.

 Types

 Password-authenticated key agreement generally encompasses methods such as: